xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 program state.
 Specifically, our desired \\(\Phi(A)\\) will be equal to twice the number of filled slots past the halfway point in the array \\(A\\).
-We will think of this like attaching a 2-charge battery to each individual array cell past the halfway point, so that we deal with that battery's energy if and only if we access that array cell.
+We can think of this like attaching a 2-charge battery to each individual array cell past the halfway point, so that we deal with that battery's energy if and only if we access that array cell.
 The amortized cost of an operation \\(o\\) is then defined as \\(\Phi(o(A)) - \Phi(A) + C(A,o)\\), which is the difference in potential induced by \\(o\\) plus \\(C(A,o)\\) its true cost on the array \\(A\\).
 If we account for this potential energy alongside our normal costs, suddenly the cost profile becomes much smoother: